 Curious to know more about this city and how to get there to see it with your own eyes?
 Keep reading and I’ll give you all the information you’ll need!

-As I previously said, Nora was founded by the Nuragic people and there’s still some Nuraghe in its proximity, but it reached its golden age a little later when Punic people built a new city with the Nuraghe’s remains.
-Nora was the crucial exchange point for every merchant who wanted to sell their goods to Sardinia and was therefore well-known by the people of that age.
+The city of Nora was founded by the Nuragic people and there are still some Nuraghe in its proximity.
+It reached its golden age a little later when Punic people built a new city with the Nuraghe’s remains.

 The most important relic we have from that period is the Stele di Nora, a stone tablet written in an alphabet very similar to the Phoenician-Punic one which is proof of the inhabitants’ constant contact with their motherland.

-On a hill in the middle of the site, you can see a structure that is commonly acknowledged as the Tanit Temple.
+On a hill in the middle of Nora Archeological site, you can see a structure that is commonly acknowledged as the Tanit Temple.
 Previously thought to be a fort of some sort, more recent studies agree on the hypothesis that it served a religious role rather than a defensive one.
-Unfortunately, time and the following civilizations haven’t kept the temple in good shape and, nowadays, only the base structure and a pyramid-shaped, 56 cm tall stone (thought to be the altar) can be seen.

 You can also still admire the original Tophet (cemetery), which has partially gone underwater.
 The Stele of Nora was found here.
 The Tophet served as a cemetery and as a generally sacred area devoted to the Punic Gods Tanit and Baal; it was, like most Tophets, located slightly outside the city.

-As soon as you enter the site, you can see a thermal complex (Terme di Levante), which is not the only one in the area: the city was, in fact, famous for its beautiful thermal baths, and four of them are still left there nowadays, in different stages of preservation.
-The other three are called Piccole Terme, Terme a mare and Terme Centrali.
+As soon as you enter the site, you can see a thermal complex (Terme di Levante).
+It is not the only one in the area.
+The city was, in fact, famous for its beautiful thermal baths.
+Four of them are still visible, though in different states of preservation.

-This is the only Roman Theater in all of Sardinia and is extraordinarily well-preserved, so much that it’s still used for concerts and shows during the summer.
-Built in the city center, close to the Foro and the Tanit Hill, it was an essential meeting place for the locals throughout the centuries and has therefore been constantly repaired and modified, causing some irreparable damage as well.
-It is commonly thought that, during the Roman era, it could host between 1000 and 1200 people.
+Built in Nora city center, close to the Forum and the Tanit Hill, it was an essential meeting place for the locals throughout the centuries.
+For this reason, it was constantly repaired and modified, causing some irreparable damage as well.

-Another extremely important building is the Santuario di Esculapio.
-It was built on a previously sacred Punic area, on the southern far end of the Nora Peninsula.
-You will notice the different building styles when you’ll visit it: the temple has been used throughout all the Punic, Roman Republican, and Roman Imperial eras.
+Another extremely important building in the site is the Santuario di Esculapio.
+It was built on a previously sacred Punic area, on the southern far end of the peninsula.

 Practical Information

-How to get there
+How to get to Nora

 You have several options to get to Nora – so whether you are driving or using public transportation you have the option of visiting this beautiful site.